 - the consent must be in writing

-- they must understand what they're consenting to, and
+- your partner must understand what they're agreeing to

-- they must give their consent freely.
-This means they can't be tricked or forced into giving their consent.
+- they must give their consent freely (they can't be tricked or forced into agreeing)

 Sometimes couples who break up can come to an agreement about how to divide the profits when they sell the interests in the family home.
 A written agreement means you don't need to involve the courts.

 It's very important to get legal advice before you sign an agreement.
 See Who can help you reach an agreement on our Family Law in BC website.
 Or see the legal help listed at the bottom of this page.

 If you and your partner make a written agreement about the home, the court can make an order to enforce it if:

 - you both consented (agreed) to the agreement

-- you both knew what you agreed to, and
+- you both knew what you agreed to

 - the court agrees it's fair

 When the court enforces an agreement that makes sure you both follow the terms of the agreement.

 If you and your partner break up

 You and your partner each have an equal right to stay in the family home until you break up.

 If family violence is an issue

 If you've left your home because of family violence (abuse that's emotional, psychological, physical, sexual, and/or financial), you may still have the right to live in the home.
 It doesn't matter that you were the one to leave.
 It also doesn't matter whether you're a status Indian or First Nation member or status Indian.
 You can:

 Sometimes leaving your partner can trigger more violence.
 It's very important to stay safe.
 If you're in immediate danger, call 911.